The Inward Reality of the Khomeinism

 How do you advise Muslims to confront this ideology, which has begun to spread in recent times, Shaykh Abd al-Aziz?

-We advise Muslims not to be deceived by the calls of [Khomeinism].
-The claims they propagate and their assertions that they represent the entirety of Islam have no basis or truth; it is all the work of hypocrisy.
-They are people of hypocrisy and Taqiyya (dissimulation).
+We advise Muslims not to be deceived by their claims.
+For the claims they make and their assertions that they adhere to the entirety of Islam have no basis and no truth to them; it is all the work of hypocrisy.
+They are the people of nifaq (hypocrisy) and the people of taqiyyah (dissimulation).
 Anyone who has studied their books would know this.

-Therefore, Muslims must realize that these claims of being an “Islamic Republic” are entirely devoid of reality.
-They are merely outward Islamic appearances, while the inward reality is contrary to Islam.
-The inward reality is paganism, hostility toward Islam, and hostility toward the Prophet of Islam and all of his Companions—refusing to seek God’s pleasure for them, but rather declaring them to be disbelievers and transgressive sinners, except for a very small number.
+What is incumbent upon the believers and Muslims is to recognize that these claims, and the claim of the “Islamic Republic,” are entirely baseless.
+It is merely an Islamic facade, while the reality within is contrary to Islam.
+The reality within is idolatry, hostility toward Islam, and hostility toward the Prophet of Islam and all of his Sahabah (Companions)—refusing to pray for Allah to be pleased with them, and instead declaring them to be disbelievers and transgressors, except for a very small number [of the Companions].

-The point is that Khomeini and his followers are among the leading figures of the Rafida; they are among those who exalt the Rafida creed, adhere to it, and advocate for it.
-They are the ones who glorify the Twelve Imams and claim that they [alone] are the [rightful] Imams, that leadership must belong to them, and that the leadership of anyone else is void—at the head of whom is Ali (may Allah be pleased with him).
+So the point is that Khomeini and his followers are among the prominent figures of the Rafidah (the Shia), who revere the Rafidah creed, adhere to it, and advocate for it.
+They are the ones who revere the Twelve Imams, claiming that they are the [rightful] Imams and that the leadership must belong to them, while the leadership of anyone else is invalid.
+At the head of them [these Imams] is Ali—may Allah be pleased with him.